mtiller/ModelicaBook/text/source/components/packages/nimport.rst

 .. literalinclude:: /ModelicaByExample/PackageExamples/NewtonCooling.mo
    :language: modelica
-   :lines: 6
+   :lines: 7

 The syntax here is a little bit different.
-In this case, the type that we are importing is ``Modelica.SIunits.ThermalConductance``.
-But instead of creating a local type based on the last name in the fully qualified name, *i.e.,* ``ThermalConductance`` we are specifying that the local type should be ``ConvenctionCoefficient``.
+In this case, the type that we are importing is ``Modelica.SIunits.CoefficientOfHeatTransfer``.
+But instead of creating a local type based on the last name in the fully qualified name, *i.e.,* ``CoefficientOfHeatTransfer`` we are specifying that the local type should be ``ConvectionCoefficient``.
 In this case, this allows us to use the name we original used in our earliest examples.
 In this way, we can avoid refactoring the any code that used the previous name.
 Another reason for specifying an alternative name (other than the default one that the Modelica compiler would normally assign) would be to avoid name collision.
 Imagine we wished to import two types from two different packages, *e.g.,*

 .. code-block:: modelica